-If you’re not physically fit or don’t exercise regularly, your bag should weigh under 20% of your body weight.
+If you’re not physically fit or don’t exercise regularly, packing a bug out bag that’s under 20% of your body weight is ideal.
 If you get enough exercise and can comfortably hike with your gear on, feel free to go to 30% of your body weight.

 For an easier time carrying your bug out bag, pack the heaviest items closer to your spine so that it doesn’t pull your weight down.
 By doing this, you also put less stress on yourself.

 Pack Based On a Bug Out Plan

 For a more streamlined bug out bag, make sure you pack according to the bug out plan you have in place.
 You won’t know what to pack if you don’t know where to go.